Best testing strategies in a Microservice architecture

 • First, the consumer will publish a contract for its provider.
 This contract looks like a typical API schema (can be a json file) with all the possible requests, response data and formats.
 This includes headers, body, status codes, Uri, path, verb, etc. At the end of first step, the contracts are published to the provider directly or to a central location.

-This way, the provider team can keep all their consumers (different groups within their organization or other clients/customers) updated on the schema changes.
+This way the provider team can keep all their consumers (different teams within their organisation or different clients/customers) updated on the schema changes.
 This will help the consumer plan the change management well ahead.

-QA teams from both parties are expected to produce contract tests.
-Contract testing also employs an interim mock service as a bridge between the consumer and provider since the testing takes two steps in different timelines.
-PACT is a great example of implementing contract testing.
+QA teams from both the parties are expected to produce contract tests.
+Contract testing also employs an interim mock service acting as a bridge between consumer and provider since the testing takes place in two steps in different timelines.
+PACT is a great example to implement the contract testing.

-Contract tests are not functional tests.
-They are defined for the entire microservice and focus more on input/output formats and types than actual values.
-Hence, the suite size is expected to be smaller than the component test suites.
+Contract tests are not functional tests, they are defined for the entire microservice and they focus more on input/output formats and types rather than actual values.
+Hence, the suite size is expected to be smaller than component tests suites.

 End-to-end Testing

-As a microservice architecture includes more moving parts for the same behavior, end-to-end tests provide value by adding coverage of the gaps between the services.
+As a microservice architecture includes more moving parts for the same behaviour, end-to-end tests provide value by adding coverage of the gaps between the services.
 You do not have to write tests for each of the microservices involved.
-You just need to find a few high–level business workflows or user journeys (end-to-end journeys) and automate them.
+You just need to find few highlevel business work flows or user journeys (end-to-end journeys) and automate them.
 Any UI and API automation library can be used.
-Selenium, in combination with REST-assured, is a best example test framework.
+Selenium in combination with REST-assured is a best example test framework.

 Writing and maintaining end-to-end tests can be very difficult, write as few end-to-end tests as possible.